ketch-com/ketch-ios/README.md

 The Ketch Mobile SDK allows to manage and collect a visitor's consent preferences for an organization on the mobile platforms.

+## Mobile SDK Beta Program Disclaimer

+Thank you for your interest in our Mobile SDK Beta Program!

+Before proceeding, please note that this version of the software library is in its BETA stage.
+While we have made efforts to ensure functionality and stability, there may still be bugs or incomplete features present.

+To ensure a smooth experience and access to the full capabilities of the SDK, we kindly request that all users contact our customer support team to enroll their organization in the Beta program.

+Once approved, you will receive necessary credentials and information to begin using the SDK effectively.

+Please reach out to [customer support](mailto:support@ketch.com) to initiate the enrollment process.

+Your feedback during this Beta period is invaluable to us as we work towards the official release.
+Thank you for your collaboration and understanding.

 ## Requirements

 SDK supports iOS version 15.0 and above.